adaapp/primers-portfolio-johangodinho14/README.md

 #### Reflection (as well as issues, challenges & resolutions)
 The detach function was a challenge as the main thread would complete without waiting for the 2 threads that were assigned to timers to be completed.
 To solve this challenge, I utilised the sleep function that was created in primer-7 to allow the program to sleep for 15 seconds, which is the amount of time it takes for both threads detached to complete.

+### Primer 9 - Car Class
+This challenge involved creating a class (Car), that had several public methods that could be used by the user.
+The class also involved private members / properties to which only methods of the class had access to.
+Methods that were created in the class have been stated below:
+*	Set make – set the colour of the car
+*	Set color – set the make of the car
+*	Get color – get the color of the car
+*	Get make – get the make of the car

+The methods explained above are mainly getters and setters and are used by the methods in the class to assign properties to the class while adding additional validation.
+The main methods available to the user via the menu have been stated below:
+* Engine on – Changes the status of the engine to on
+*	Engine off – Changes the status of the engine to off
+*	Locked – Allows the car to be either locked or unlocked.
+*	Status - Displays all the properties of the car e.g., make, color, engine status, lock status.

+#### Reflection (as well as issues, challenges & resolutions)
+Overall, I enjoyed this challenge as the syntax of creating classes and the logic behind it was very similar to python.
+The challenging part of the primer was finding out how to instantiate the class with properties, rather than always using the default make and colour.
+Once that was sorted, the rest of the program worked well.